Food Services

 A Commitment to Good Nutrition

-The UTCDC follows the guidelines of the USDA Food Program, which include guidelines for food quality, food groups and food amounts.
-Some schools on the USDA food program receive commodities — that is, donations of food products — from the USDA to serve to the children.
+The UTCDC follows the guidelines of the Child and Adult Care Food Program (CACFP), which include guidelines for food quality, food groups and food amounts.
+Some schools on the CACFP receive commodities — that is, donations of food products — from the USDA to serve to the children.
 We choose instead to receive reimbursements and to purchase our own food.
 This gives us more freedom in planning meals and more control over the quality and types of products we use when preparing and serving meals.

 We are particularly proud of the fact that our kitchen staff prepares most of the meals we serve.
 Only a minority of meals include processed foods that come ready-made, such as chicken patties.
 The Center Directors work with the kitchen staff to plan meals, and they ensure that processed foods are used minimally.
 All processed foods used at UTCDC include a children’s nutrition label so that we know exactly what goes into each meal and so that we provide adequate amounts of protein to children every day.